 Housing developments around the original location meant that closing off roads for racing was becoming increasingly unfeasible, so for 2013 a new location was found, this time in an industrial estate in the north of the city.
 The roads here were much wider and, while the course was perhaps less exciting, it did offer better opportunities for close racing.
 Crowd numbers were boosted further by a one-off appearance by home town here Castroneves, though they were left ultimately disappointed when he was ruled out from racing by a frightening practice crash.
 At the end of one of the fastest sections, Castroneves suffered brake failure and was left with little option but to pitch his car into the concrete barriers to try and slow its progress.
 He was escaped with severe bruising but elected not to race on medical advice.

 While the Ribeirão Preto street race appeared to have secured its place on the Stock Car Brasil calendar, in August 2014 organisers announced the cancellation of the event, due to be held in November.
 The government of Bahia and the local municipality had requested the cancellation due to the close proximity of local elections.
-A revsied schedule saw the fixture switched to the Santa Cruz do Sul circuit as a result.
-The race was back again in April 2015 as promised, utilising the same layout as 2013.
+A revised schedule saw the fixture switched to the Santa Cruz do Sul circuit as a result.
+The race was back again in April 2015 as promised, utilising the same layout as 2013, however it proved to be a final hurrah, as Ribeirão Preto was dropped from the calendar in subsequent years.

 Ribeirão Preto is a municipality and city in the northeastern region of the state of São Paulo in Brazil.
 The street circuit is located in the Luiz Roberto Jabali Industril Estate in the north of the city.